FOTOMAN 6×17 CAMERAS

 [ SHIMODA FILTER WRAP 100 + LEE B&W CONTRAST FILTERS ]

-In fact, I have two of these wraps—one for my black and white contrast filters, as shown above, and another for my neutral density (ND) filters.
+In fact, I have two of these wraps—one for my black-and-white contrast filters, as shown above, and another for my neutral density (ND) filters.
 I highly recommend these wraps.
 If you happen to use filters larger than 4×4 (100 mm), they also offer a Shimoda Wrap 150 for filters up to 150 mm x 100 mm, which may better suit your needs.